solidity-labs-io/forge-proposal-simulator/docs/overview/architecture/external-fuctions.md

 ) external;
 ```

 -   `function getProposalActionSteps() external`: Retrieves the sequence of actions for a proposal.
-Do not override.